AndrewJBateman/angular-api-countries/README.md

 * Run `npm i` to install dependencies.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app does automatically reload if you change any of the source files.
 * Run `ng build --prod` to create build files in `docs` folder.
 These will be deployed to github-pages.
+You need to copy the `index.html` file in the `docs` folder and paste it the same folder with a new name of `404.html`.
+The `index.html` can be deleted.

 ## :computer: Code Examples